iankorf/MCB185-2023/Unit0/README.md

 + Set up a shared folder if you want Linux and Windows to share files
 + Set up shared clipboard if you want to copy-paste between host and VM

-If you're having problems with the install or post-install, ask help from the instructor or TA.
+If you're having problems with the install or post-install, ask for help.

 ### Install Linux on PC ###

-This is the best way to run Linux, but it may change your PC permanently.
+This is the native way to run Linux, but it may change your PC permanently.

 There are a variety of ways you can install Linux on a hard disk.
 This could be an external hard disk you plug in when you want to run Linux (e.g. a flash